 Hello!
 I'm Russell and I Love being a therapist!
 I'm also the owner of Austin Counseling and Trauma Specialists, PLLC.
 I am one of those rare native born Austinites and I love our City!
 I enjoy watching the city grow and I love the fun things brought to Austin because of it's growth!

 I have had a passion for counseling since 1998 and have put myself into volunteer jobs, paying jobs, education and many trainings to lead me to where I am today, a Licensed Professional Counselor in Austin, Texas!
 Now, in my own private practice, I'm excited every day to go to work and LOVE what I do!

 My family all lives around this area and I'm grateful to get to be near them to spend time with them.
 I also cherish the friends I've made here, including some I've known since kindergarten!
 They all help me with a healthy work/life balance.

-Outside of being an Austin counselor, I occupy my time with family and friends, but I also love cars, all kinds of them.
+Outside of being an counselor, I occupy my time with family and friends, but I also love cars, all kinds of them.
 For me it is all about driving them and just enjoying the uniqueness of each one.
 I also enjoy singing, and while I am to shy to sing solo, I have sung in an a men's choir and loved belting out those songs!
-I also love working in my yard, when it's not too hot, and I enjoy bike riding a lot too!
-This is just a little about me.
+I also love working in my yard and bike rides when it's not too hot!
+That's just a little about me.
 I'm really looking forward to learning about you!

 I began my education at Texas State with a Bachelor's Degree in Family and Child Development.
 I followed that with a Master's of Science Degree from Walden University in Marriage, Couples, and Family Counseling.
 My education prepared me well and excited me about my future as I dreamed about being in private practice someday.